b-k/py1040/Readme.md

 but it turns out to be easier to just cut/paste/modify the lines from the PDF forms.
 Each form should be in one file in the `forms` directory, which has one python `dict` that has the same name as the file (and optionally other initializations).

-On the features-wanted list: a web-friendly front-end and better visualizations (say, the graph with cells sized by their dollar value, so a viewer could immediately trace where the bulk of income or expenses comes from).

 ### Caveats